 Buried amongst Safari’s many, many of features are a handful of tools that can help you keep Apple’s WebKit-based browser running smoothly and beach ball free.
-Because I live my life online and consume massive amounts of information, I do these three tasks at least once a week, though those with more modest online appetites can probably get along just fine cleaning up Safari’s cache, cookie and history once a month.
+Because I live my life online and consume massive amounts of information, I do these three tasks at least once a week, though those with more modest online appetites can probably get along just fine cleaning up Safari’s cache, cookie, and history once a month.

 That said, it’s a lot more efficient to clear the lot:

-1.)
-In the Safari menu, go to Preferences (Command + comma)
+- In the Safari menu, go to Preferences (Command + comma)

-2.)
-Lion: Click the Privacy tab
+- macOS-OS X Lion: Click the Privacy tab

-Clear that cache
+Clear that Cache

-1.)
-History — Clear History
+- Go to Safari > Clear History

-2.)
-Click Clear (note the option to simultaneously clear Top Sites)
+- For older versions: Click Clear (note the option to simultaneously clear Top Sites)

-One more thing
+One last thing

 Know a nifty little trick for keeping your Mac running smoothly?
 Share your tip and a link in the comments below…